kitnato/locran/README.md

 The LOCRAN (LOcation, CReature, Artifact, monster Name) system pseudo-randomly generates a variety of names for different irreverent fantasy-themed wildernesses, items and monsters.

 At its core is a multi-part JSON library of (loosely) heroic-fantasy-world-themed words.
 This forms the basis for the generation and composition of (somewhat) coherent names for locations, creatures, artifacts and monster names.

+## Affixes & filtering

 Creatures can contain a prefix (e.g. Pustulant Ogre), suffix (e.g. Faerie of Woe) or both (e.g. Lackadaisical Jester of Brine).
 Locations and artifacts can additionally contain an articled suffix (e.g. Quivering Fortress of the Lord; or Arbalest of the Night).
 Monster names work by combining two defined names and adding an optional title which may be a creature or affix (e.g. Rotaxe; or Snaggledrool, the Dragon).

 Parameters for themed [tags](#tags) and affix composition can be passed to customize the generative process.